Optimuspime123/Physics-project-iem/README.md

 - Faculty details
 - Image credits and acknowledgments

+## Installation

+To install the app on your Android device:

+1. Download the latest APK from the [GitHub Releases](https://github.com/Optimuspime123/Physics-project-iem/releases/download/v1.0.0/physics.apk).
+2. On your Android device, go to **Settings > Security** (or **Privacy** on newer versions) and enable **Install from Unknown Sources** if prompted.
+3. Open the downloaded APK file and follow the on-screen instructions to install the app.

 ## Academic Context

 This app was created as part of the academic curriculum at IEM Salt Lake to: